wp-plugins/registered-users-only/readme.txt

 ###Using The Plugin###

+Just sit back and relax!
+It will work without you doing anything.

-Sit back and relax!
-You can visit the configurations page at Settings -> Registered Only to optionally set some preferences.
+You can however visit the configurations page at Settings -> Registered Only to optionally set some preferences.

 == Screenshots ==